-COMMENT BOX FOR QUESTION 2: Please provide additional details about your response to question 2 here.
-For example, describe how students are placed based on the scores you provided.
+COMMENT BOX FOR QUESTION 2: Please provide additional details about your response to question 2 here. .
+For example, if you reported more than one score for the ACCUPLACER, ASSET, or COMPASS tests, respectively, please confirm that these are scores below which students were in need of remedial or developmental mathematics,